deepgenerativemodels/default-project/README.md

 > NOTE: PyTorch dependency specified in `environment.yml` uses CUDA 11.1.
 If CUDA 11.1 is unsupported on your environment, please install PyTorch separately by following the [official instructions](https://pytorch.org).

-* Download dataset and baseline checkpoints and logs.
+* Download dataset and baseline checkpoints.

 ```shell
 python download.py